o3de/o3de.org/content/docs/userguide/compute-farm-cloud-gem-walkthrough.md

 1. Click **View**\.
 On the **Overview** tab, the build that you chose appears\.
 ![\[Previous build showing on the Overview tab\]](/images/userguide/cloud_canvas/compute-farm-cloud-gem-walkthrough-21.png)

 ## 10\.
-Customize the Harness for Your Application<a name="compute-farm-cloud-gem-walkthrough-customize-the-harness-for-your-application"></a>
+Customize the Harness for Your Application {#compute-farm-cloud-gem-walkthrough-customize-the-harness-for-your-application}

 You can customize the harness to perform tasks like the following:
 + Downloading and unzipping data from Amazon S3\.